 Syracuse and Upstate New York house a rich history of monumental movements & accomplishments that have shaped not only our country's culture but our constitutional rights.
 Celebrate the courage & determination of brave women throughout history & discover the lives of those who have called Syracuse home.

-A revolutionary for her time, Matilda Gage not only led the National Woman Suffrage Association alongside Elizabeth Cady Stanton & Susan B. Anthony, she also was an impressive advocate for human rights and was given an honorary adoption into the Wolf Clan of the Mohawk Nation.
-In the early 2000s, the Gage Foundation converted her suburban home into a museum where visitors can explore her personal memoirs depicting the horrors of sex trafficking in the U.S. circa 1893, and check out the hiding space where Underground Railroad freedom seekers took sanctuary in her home over 150 years ago.
+In the early 2000s, the Gage Foundation converted her suburban home in Fayetteville into a museum where visitors can explore her personal memoirs depicting the horrors of sex trafficking in the U.S. circa 1893, and see the hiding space where Underground Railroad freedom seekers took sanctuary in her home over 150 years ago.

 Fayetteville Cemetery

-Near to the home and museum, Matilda Joslyn Gage was laid to rest in the Fayetteville Cemetery.
-Here visitors can pay their respects to the important human rights activist, abolitionist and author.
-Proceed through the cemetery's main entrance, take the second left and pay homage by her large headstone located on the right side of the road.
+Near the home and museum, Matilda Joslyn Gage was laid to rest in the Fayetteville Cemetery.
+Here, visitors can pay their respects to the human rights activist, abolitionist, and author.
+Proceed through the cemetery's main entrance, take the second left and pay homage to her large headstone located on the right side of the road.

 Onondaga Historical Association